guyonmatteau/python-solidity/challenges/evm/README.md

 solc --bin-runtime Empty.sol
 ```
 already shows a byte length of few hundreds bytes.
 On [Github](https://github.com/drujensen/fib) (and related discussion on [Hackernews](https://news.ycombinator.com/item?id=18091655)) an interesting benchmark was done between all major programming languages to compute the Fibonacci number, but mainly in a recursvie manner.
 Mentioned language are all non-EVM based and thus do not have to deal with gas, only the time- and space-complexity matters.
 Now recursion has a time complexity of $O(x^n)$, which means that the transaction possibly
 consume an infinite amount of gas.
-A more suffisticated approach is memoization, which only requires one for-loop, thereby reducing the time complexity to $ \mathcal{O}(n) $.
+A more suffisticated approach is memoization, which only requires one for-loop, thereby reducing the time complexity to $O(n)$, a significant improvement.
 An example can be found in `Memoization.sol` (not using the fallback functiOn), but this contract too will compile to hundreds of bytes.
 It does help though, in providing insights in the way to move forward.
 In pseudocode the memoic approach of returning the `n`-th index of the Fibonacci sequence would boild down to something in the lines of
 ```
 contract Fibonacci {